-Freesia grandiflora, syn.
-Anomatheca grandiflora, is a summer rainfall species (KwaZulu-Natal extending to tropical Africa) that blooms in spring.
+Freesia grandiflora (Baker) Klatt, syns.
+Anomatheca grandiflora, Lapeirousia grandiflora, and Freesia rubella, is a summer rainfall species (KwaZulu-Natal extending to tropical Africa) that blooms in spring.
 It typically grows in humus rich soils in scrub, deciduous woodland or more rarely forest, sometimes along streams.
-It prefers subtropical climates, but has also been found in temperate forests where in may occur in deep shade.
-The flowers resemble Freesia laxa but are much larger, scarlet or sometimes pink with a darker red blotch at the base of the three lower tepals.
+It prefers subtropical climates, but has also been found in temperate forests where it may occur in deep shade.
+Growing from 20 to 60 cm, it has flowers that resemble Freesia laxa but are much larger, scarlet or sometimes pink with a darker red blotch at the base of the three lower tepals.
+Stems are usually unbranched, but can have up to 4 branches.
 The tube is more or less as long as the tepals or only slightly longer and the tepals are somewhat cupped and filaments exserted beyond the tube.
 Corms are globose-conical.
 This species has an unusual feature in that it produces rhizomes late in the growing season giving rise to a terminal cormel at the end of the second season after which they wither and sever the connection from the parent plant.
 Seeds are deep orange to red, when fresh and then darkening.
 According to Graham Duncan in Grow Bulbs this species is ideal for growing in containers or woodland gardens in sun or light shade.

+Freesia grandiflora ssp. grandiflora is the type subspecies with bright red, rarely salmon pink, flowers that open fully and fully exserted filaments that are 15 to 25 mm long.
 Photo 1 taken April 2004 by Lee Poulsen.
-Photos 2-6 from Mary Sue Ittner.
+Photos 2-5 from Mary Sue Ittner.
 These flowers are much larger and the stems are branched and the bloom time is earlier and much longer than the Freesia laxa I have growing in my garden.
 It seems to be quite happy growing in a container in my greenhouse.
 The last photo taken on a 1 cm grid in July shows a corm with the rhizomes attached.

-Freesia laxa has been known by many different names (Anomatheca laxa, Anomatheca cruenta, Lapeirousia laxa).
+Freesia laxa (Thunb.)
+Goldblatt & J.C.Manning has been known by many different names (Anomatheca laxa, Anomatheca cruenta, Lapeirousia laxa).
 It is native to several countries in Africa and is a smaller version of Freesia grandiflora.
 It is native to summer rainfall areas and has subglobose-conical corms and seeds that are bright orange or red when fresh.
 It has smaller flowers than Freesia grandiflora and has a tube that is more than twice as long as the tepals which spread horizontally from the base and filaments that are scarcely exserted from the tube.

 Freesia laxa subsp. laxa, the typical subspecies, is widely distributed along the eastern coast and near interior of South Africa extending into eastern tropical Africa to western Kenya, eastern Uganda and southern Sudan.
 It favors rocky habitats on the edge of bush clumps and afrotemperate forest and is also found in coastal forest and bush near sea level in KwaZulu-Natal.
 It blooms from August to January (peak flowering south of the equator is between November and January and May to July north of the equator.)
 The most common forms are red with darker blotches flowering late spring and summer.
 They bloom quickly from their bright red seeds and can be a bit invasive in situations where they are happy as they self sow.
 The first photo was taken by Cameron McMaster.
 Photos #2-5 were taken by Mary Sue Ittner.

-The photos below taken by Mary Sue Ittner are of the seeds and corms on a 1 cm. square grid.
+The photos below taken by Mary Sue Ittner are of the seeds and corms on a 1 cm square grid.

 Freesia laxa 'Joan Evans' is a form with white flowers and a red blotch.
 The first photo from Cameron McMaster, the second from Mary Sue Ittner and the last two from Sheila Burrow, including one that does not have the white blotch.